 Once you have the app, launch it, and tap “Sign Up With Phone or Email” at the bottom of the launch page.
 There is also an option to log in with your Facebook account (Surprise!
 Facebook bought Instagram in 2012 for somewhere around a billion dollars).

-Since you’ve already created a Facebook Business account, you can connect it directly with your Instagram.
-You can post photos to Facebook from Instagram, and vice versa if your accounts are connected.
+Since you’ve already created a Facebook Business account, you will want to make sure to connect it directly with your Instagram, that way you can access Instagram’s business tools like expanded profile information, call-to-action buttons, and detailed analytics.
+You can even connect your other social profiles like Twitter and share your Instagram posts automatically each time you publish one.
 Just be extra careful that your personal accounts and business accounts aren’t accidentally criss-crossed!

 Once your account is created, it’s time to complete your profile.
 On the lower-right of the screen, the icon signifies your profile.
 Tap that button to view your profile, and press the big button that says “Edit Profile” to fill in your information.

 When your profile is set up with appropriate information, logos, and how to get in touch, you’re ready to start inviting friends, family, and potential customers to connect!